mdfnam/QnA/Kinds of Words in Arabic.md

 - Fi'l `فِعْلٌ` (Verb)
 - Harf `حَرْفٌ` (Particle)

-**Note:** Each word must unambiguously belong to one of these categories, with no room for belonging to two of them or any fourth category.
+**Note:** In English, it sometimes happens that a word belongs to two different categories, but in Arabic, each word must unambiguously belong to one of these categories with no room for belonging to two of them or any fourth category.

 ### Definition:
 - **Ism:** Part of speech in Arabic that indicates a meaning in itself and is not linked to time.